Home > Circuit Breakers > Air Circuit Breaker

 ACB Selection for Main Switchboard Incomer Protection

-An air circuit breaker is the highest-capacity low-voltage protection device, rated for continuous currents up to 6300A and fault currents up to 100kA.
+An air circuit breaker is the highest-capacity low-voltage protection device, rated for continuous currents up to 7500A and robust fault currents.
 The ACB uses atmospheric air as the arc extinguishing medium, with the arc being drawn into a segmented arc chute where it is split, cooled and deionized until extinction.
 The stored-energy spring mechanism ensures consistent contact closing speed and force regardless of whether the operator is manual (a charging handle) or motorized, eliminating the risk of contact welding due to a slow manual close.
-The electronic trip unit provides the most comprehensive protection and measurement capabilities of any LV circuit breaker, transforming the ACB from a simple protection device into an intelligent power monitoring node in the facility’s electrical network.
+The electronic trip unit (IC5.0(M), IC7.0(3M), IC8.0(3H)) provides the most comprehensive protection and measurement capabilities of any LV circuit breaker, transforming the ACB from a simple protection device into an intelligent power monitoring node in the facility’s electrical network.
 This selection guide covers frame size, trip unit functions, communication options and mounting configuration.

 Frame Size and Current Rating Selection